jatupan1989/boomjum1989/Why-does-HTTP-Switchboard-ignore-my-existing-settings-first-time-I-install-it?.md

 And this is why HTTPSB encourages users to help each other through the *recipes* which can be easily imported/exported from the *Rule manager*.
 I've posted a couple of these recipes in the [Google group](https://groups.google.com/forum/?hl=en#!forum/httpsb), and I will try to assist as much as I can if you need help into identifying the minimal set of rules necessary to make a web page works properly.

-**Edit:** I gave more thought on this, and there is a way I could make Chromium/Chrome broad rules fit fine-grained HTTPSB: by using per-page permissions.
+**Edit:** I thought more about the issue, and it occurred to me and there is a way I could make Chromium/Chrome broad rules fit fine-grained HTTPSB: by using existing page-scoped permissions mechanism.
 Example: User has existing Chromium/Chrome rule to allow `www.youtube.com`, thus HTTPSB would create the following page-scoped rule:

 ```
 https://www,youtube.com